-Behaviour plans for pupilsDownload our template of a behaviour plan, and click through to examples of individual behaviour plans for pupils.
-We also link to guidance on writing and reviewing behaviour plans.
+Behaviour plans for pupilsDownload our template of an individual behaviour plan.
+Plus, see examples as well as guidance on writing behaviour plans.

 Behaviour policy: staff quizzesDownload our quizzes to check whether your staff understand your school's approach to behaviour and can apply your policy consistently.

 Improving sixth form attendance and behaviourHow can standards of behaviour and attendance in sixth forms be improved?
 This article cites advice from one of our associate education experts on improving attendance and behaviour in sixth forms.
 It also features a case study from a sixth form that has improved students' attendance.